• Skip to primary navigation

 Halloween modern quilt made with scraps

-This is our Halloween quilt I made a few years ago.
-I wanted to do something modern in Halloween colors that would use up lots of scraps as well as the assortment of novelty prints I’d collected over the years.
-This is a fun style if you’re not as into novelty prints, but want to make something just in fall or Halloween colors, like this one by Allison Harris, which very much inspired my own quilt.
+This is a fun style if you're not as into novelty prints, but want to make something just in fall or Halloween colors, like this one by Allison Harris, which very much inspired my own quilt.

 These quilts have a definite Halloween vibe: Polkadot Chair’s adorable quilt called Halloween Haberdashery.
 You can find the pattern here.